oktadev/okta-blog/_source/_posts/2020-01-23-pkce-oauth2-spring-boot.md

 Using your free [Heroku](https://heroku.com) account, you can easily deploy the application by clicking this button: [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/oktadeveloper/okta-spring-boot-oauth2-pkce-example)

-**Note**: Clicking the deploy to heroku button will allocate an Okta org for you, create an Okta OpenID Connect web application, deploy the example application and set all the environment variables for the application to run.
-If you want to know more about the Okta Heroku Add-On, you can see a video of it [here](https://www.youtube.com/watch?v=ZRBXgLTMvuY).
+**NOTE:** Clicking the deploy to heroku button will allocate an Okta org for you, create an Okta OpenID Connect web application, deploy the example application and set all the environment variables for the application to run.
+Watch this video to learn more about the [Okta Heroku Add-On](https://www.youtube.com/watch?v=ZRBXgLTMvuY).

-**Note**: It's also be useful to have the [heroku command line](https://devcenter.heroku.com/articles/heroku-cli) tool installed, if you don't already have it.
+**NOTE:** It's also be useful to have the [heroku command line](https://devcenter.heroku.com/articles/heroku-cli) tool installed, if you don't already have it.

 By default, the application is set to run without using PKCE.
 Let's see that in action first.
 A user was created as part of the Okta org creation process.
 To see the username and password that was automatically generated for you, use the following command: